 In September 2022, the Company entered into a \$350 million unsecured Delayed Draw Term Loan with an increase option of up to \$150 million (the "2022 Delayed Draw Term Loan").
 The 2022 Delayed Draw Term Loan may be borrowed in a single draw during the period from and including the Closing Date to the earlier to occur of (a) the date of termination of the 2022 Delayed Draw Term Loan by the Company pursuant to the terms of the 2022 Delayed Draw Term Loan Agreement and (b) six (6) months following the Closing Date.
 Proceeds of the 2022 Delayed Draw Term Loan Agreement may be used (a) to pay off in full, or partially payoff, the Company's existing Senior Notes, (b) to prepay revolving loans outstanding under the Revolving Credit Agreement (as defined below), or (c) for working capital, capital expenditures and other lawful corporate purposes.
 The Company drew \$350.0 million from the 2022 Delayed Draw Term Loan in November 2022.
 The Company incurred \$0.9 million of debt issuance costs in connection with the delayed draw term loan as of December 31, 2022.
 These costs are presented as a direct deduction from the debt on the face of the balance sheet.
-Interest expense related to the Delayed Draw Term Loan was \$3.3 million for the year ended December 31, 2022.
+Interest expense related to the Delayed Draw Term Loan was \$22.4 million and \$3.3 million for the years ended December 31, 2023 and December 31.
+2022, respectively.
 The amortization of debt issuance costs and interest expense is recorded in "Interest expense" on the consolidated statements of income.
-As of December 31, 2022, there was \$350.0 million outstanding under the Delayed Draw Term Loan.
+As of December 31, 2023 and December 31, 2022, there was \$350.0 million outstanding under the Delayed Draw Term Loan.